-Doing Business in Kazakhstan 2021 is the 16th in a series of annual publications.
-The brochure is aimed at the development of entrepreneurship in Kazakhstan.
+Doing Business in Kazakhstan is the 17th in a series of annual publications.
+The brochure is aimed at the development of entrepreneurship and attraction of investments in Kazakhstan, as well as the improvement of legal awareness in the community.
 It is well known that every successful business is backed by passionate characters who strive to promote not only their own business but the entire country and nation.
 Our mission is to support business environment.